Flutterwave/Node-v3/documentation/billPayments.md

 ##  Get bill payments

-This describes  how to get bill payments
+This section describes how to get bill payments.

 ```javascript